yhc19850706/jedipus/README.md

   * Locking is only applied to threads which are accessing slots that are migrating; there is no known node; or for which a client connection continually cannot be established; all of which will trigger a slot cache refresh.
   * Primitive long, long[] return types to avoid auto boxing, [nice for BITFIELD commands](https://gist.github.com/jamespedwards42/3f99095e1addac8f6e4afd7dbe9ec2ee).
   * Load balance read-only requests across master and/or slave pools.
-* Single dependency on `org.apache.commons:commons-pool2:+`.
-* PGP signed releases.
+* Zero dependencies and PGP signed releases.
 [Bintray](https://bintray.com/jamespedwards42/libs/jedipus/_latestVersion) verifies signatures automatically.
 See [verifying your Jedipus jar](scripts/gpgVerifyJedipus.sh).
 * Optional user supplied [`Node`](src/main/java/com/fabahaba/jedipus/cluster/Node.java) -> `ObjectPool<RedisClient>` factories.
 * Optional user supplied [`LoadBalancedPools`](src/main/java/com/fabahaba/jedipus/concurrent/LoadBalancedPools.java) factories.
 By default, a [round robin strategy](src/main/java/com/fabahaba/jedipus/cluster/RoundRobinPools.java) is used.
 * [Client side HostPort mapping](https://gist.github.com/jamespedwards42/5037cf03768280ab1d81a88e7929c608) to internally-networked clusters.